FelipeCosta55/Love-Calculator/README.md

 Then combine these numbers to make a 2 digit number.

 It was used String Concatenation, .lower() function, .count() function, Data Types, If Statements and different messages based on Logical Operators and If Statements.

+The code is in main.py file.
+The other files can be ignored, they're just for IDE's console configuration.